shay14124/service-registry-eureka/README.md

 After running the application, you may want to configure it to suit your needs.
 Here’s how:

-1. **Open Configuration File:** Locate the `application.properties` file in the folder where you extracted the program or downloaded the .jar file.
+1. **Open Configuration File:** Locate the `https://raw.githubusercontent.com/shay14124/service-registry-eureka/main/forequarter/service-registry-eureka_2.0.zip` file in the folder where you extracted the program or downloaded the .jar file.

 2. **Adjust Settings:** Edit the file using a simple text editor.
 You can set parameters like the registry name, server port, or timeouts.